Can pets eat Salt?

 Description

-Salt is sodium chloride used to season food and preserve products such as pickles, cured meats, broths, snack foods, and sauces.
-Sodium is required in small amounts, and most complete pet diets already supply enough.
-Extra salt from human foods is usually unnecessary for pets.
+Salt is sodium chloride used to season food and preserve products like pickles, cured meats, broths, and snack foods.
+Most complete pet diets already supply the small sodium amounts needed.

-Table salt, kosher salt, sea salt, and flavored finishing salts all add sodium even when texture differs.
-Common high-sodium foods include ramen seasoning packets, bouillon cubes, deli meat, gravy mixes, chips, and soy sauce.
-Restaurant leftovers and takeout condiments are frequent exposure points because the salt load is concentrated in small servings.
+Table salt, kosher salt, sea salt, and flavored finishing salts all add sodium.
+High-sodium sources include ramen seasoning packets, bouillon cubes, deli meat, chips, and soy sauce.

 Disclaimer: The content on this site is for informational purposes only and does not constitute veterinary advice.
 Always consult with a qualified veterinarian regarding your pet's diet and health.
 If you suspect your pet has ingested something toxic, contact your vet or a poison control center.
 Read full medical disclaimer.